libp2p/jvm-libp2p/README.md

 Please check the Simulator [README](tools/simulator/README.md) for more details

+## Android support

+The library is basically being developed with Android compatibility in mind.
+However we don't aware of any library usage in production.

+The `examples/android-chatter` module contains working sample Android application.
+This module is ignored by the Gradle build when no Android SDK is installed.
+To include the Android module define a valid SDK location with an `ANDROID_HOME` environment variable or by setting the `sdk.dir` path in your project's local properties file local.properties.

+Importing the project into Android Studio should work out of the box.

 ## Adding as a dependency to your project

 Hosting of artefacts is graciously provided by [Cloudsmith](https://cloudsmith.com).